Plan with confidence.

 Working in collaboration with 3D Systems as the exclusive partner, VSP Reconstruction is a digital planning solution for maxillofacial surgical procedures.
 Common VSP Reconstruction applications include planning for maxilla/mandible reconstruction using the fibula free-flap, facial trauma and distraction osteogenesis.

 Features and benefits:

 Case is planned using patient-specific CT data.
-Ability to visualize anatomical landmarks and ensure surgical plan matches patients anatomy.
+Allowing for the ability to visualize anatomical landmarks and ensure surgical plan matches patients anatomy.

-Web-based design session allowing a surgeon direct input on every step of the pre-surgical plan.
+Web-based design session allows a surgeon direct input on every step of the pre-surgical plan.

-Cutting and positioning guides help transfer the pre-surgical plan into the operating room, creating increased accuracy and efficiency.
+Cutting and positioning guides transfer the pre-surgical plan into the operating room, helping to create increased accuracy and efficiency.

 Case report outlines the step-by-step of the of the pre-surgical plan, serving as a reference in before-surgery and in the operating room.